 2.2.3.2.
 Evaluation

-Although not currently specified, it is anticipated that the interface between RTC Application Provider and RTC AS will be designated as RTC-2, considering comparisons with M2.
+It is anticipated that the interface between RTC Application Provider and RTC AS will be designated as RTC-2, considering comparisons with M2.
+It is direct connection between the provider/consumer of service control functionality.

-In this option, Stage-2 extensions in the functional block are only performed on ASWF.
-Additionally, direct request-response between the related functional blocks allows avoiding redundant extensions across multiple interfaces.
+However, RTC-2 is not currently specified and M2, which is regarded as the basis of RTC-2, is a reference point for media.
+M2 is not for exposing/consuming service procedures.
+For avoiding confusion, RTC-2 seems not appropriate for service control.

 2.2.4.
 Summary

+Considering the need to harmonize the current deployment of the RTC architecture and mapping of RTC-X for service control, RTC-1 is thought to be more suitable.

-Considering the extensions required for Stage-2 specifications in both options, Option 1 appears to involve numerous and redundant extensions, making it less efficient compared to the other option.
-Furthermore, as mentioned in clause 2.2.2.2, it is anticipated that Provisioning Session and Service Control will remain separate APIs rather than being integrated.
-Then, it is believed that there is no need to map them to RTC-1.
+As mentioned in clause 2.2.2.2, it is anticipated that Provisioning Session and Service Control will remain separate APIs rather than being integrated.
+However, RTC-1 provides security mechanism and ready for RESTful API.

-Also, considering the need to harmonize the current functionality deployment of the RTC architecture within the mapping of RTC-X, Option 2 is thought to be the more concise and suitable.

-Therefore, RTC-2 is thought to be better option for RTC-X integration.
+Therefore, RTC-1 (potentially combined with RTC-3) is thought to be better option for RTC-X integration.

 3. Proposal

 It is proposed that the new study item (FS_iRTW_Ph2) consider the integration of RTC-X based on the summary of the discussion.
-For integrating RTC-X as RTC-2, followings are encouraged to be addressed in the new study:
+For integrating RTC-X as RTC-1 (potentially combined with RTC-3), followings are encouraged to be addressed in the new study:

-- Identifying the definition of RTC-2 for TS 26.506
+- Identifying the related architectural enhancement to utilize RTC-1 for service control.

-- Adjusting the name of RTC-2 (currently named as "media hosting interface") for TS 26.113

-- Clarifying the relation between RTC-2 and M2, and to make a consensus with MBS group
+- Gap analysis between the service control APIs and existing APIs over RTC-1 for identifying how to implement the service control APIs

 Appendix